Residual Multi-Fidelity Neural Network Computing

 The orders of magnitude reduction in error for the RMFNN ResNet over the HFNN ResNet also shows that our residual multi-fidelity framework makes a meaningful improvement over simply using ResNet-style shortcut connections in a single-fidelity network.
 In particular, these results support our discussion in Section~\ref{sec:algorithm}, where we compare the residual formulation in ResNet \cite{ResNets:2016} with our residual multi-fidelity framework.

-To reiterate, the residual learning formulated in ResNet does well in addressing the {\it degradation problem}, however; in a multi-fidelity context, it does not sufficiently take advantage of learning a quantity of small norm.
-On the contrary, the proposed RMFNN algorithm exploits this advantage to a much greater extent, enforcing the learning of such a quantity by leveraging multi-fidelity information.
+Examining the spread in MSE across different random seeds used for training, we observe significantly higher variance in the MFNN compared to the RMFNN in the sparse data regime.
+For the HFNN and MFNN, the variance decreases as the number of high-fidelity training samples increases.
+In contrast, the variance in the RMFNN appears to increase slightly with larger training sets.
+Importantly, for more plentiful data, the variability in RMFNN predictions is biased towards MSE values smaller than the ensemble average, highlighting its robustness in performance.

-It is important to note that while the results in Figure~\ref{fig:pulsed_oscialltor_results} were obtained for a fixed network architecture with $(K,L)=(7,7)$, the experiment was also conducted for $(K,L) = (25, 7)$ and $(K,L) = (7,15)$.
+We remark that while the results in Figure~\ref{fig:pulsed_oscialltor_results} were obtained for a fixed network architecture with $(K,L)=(7,7)$, the experiment was also conducted for $(K,L) = (25, 7)$ and $(K,L) = (7,15)$.
 The results obtained for these different network architectures are analogous to those pictured in Figure~\ref{fig:pulsed_oscialltor_results} up to a universal and commensurate reduction in MSE across all surrogate methods.
 Such a reduction in error can be explained by an increase in the number of trainable parameters and hence in the expressive capacity of the networks.